david-carey/david-carey.github.io/_pages/resources.md

 * Recommendations for marathon runners: on the application of recommender systems and machine learning to support recreational marathon runners
 * Classification system for AI-enabled consumer-grade wearable technologies aiming to automatize decision-making about individualization of exercise procedures - <https://www.frontiersin.org/journals/sports-and-active-living/articles/10.3389/fspor.2024.1500563/abstract>

-#### Non-invasive monitoring

-* The paradox of “invisible” monitoring: The less you do, the more you do! - [https://hiitscience.com/the-paradox-of-invisible-monitoring-the-less-you-do-the-more-you-do/](https://hiitscience.com/the-paradox-of-invisible-monitoring-the-less-you-do-the-more-you-do/)
-* A Methodological Comparison of Protocols and Analytical Techniques to Assess Submaximal Fitness Tests Outcome Measures - <>

 #### Injuries